 The timber market in Southeast Alaska is influenced in large part by its location on the Pacific Rim.
 Due to the limited local market demand, products are marketed in lumber and the round log form to the North American continental market and to foreign markets abroad.
-Western red cedar for the past decade or more has been a strong contributor to timber revenue in the Southern Alaska Panhandle, either processed domestically or shipped in the round.
-Timber sales without a red cedar component or larger high-quality Sitka spruce component typically have had low net value returned for stumpage to the landowner.
+Western redcedar for the past decade or more has been a strong contributor to timber revenue in the Southern Alaska Panhandle, either processed domestically or shipped in the round.
+Timber sales without a redcedar component or larger high-quality Sitka spruce component typically have had low net value returned for stumpage to the landowner.
 During this period, China has assumed the major role in consuming the lower-quality old growth spruce and hemlock as well as the young growth timber that is now achieving commercial size in an increasing number of merchantable timber stands which have resulted from historic harvests.
 Legacy markets in Japan and Korea have generally waned.
 The Pacific Rim market was significantly disrupted in 2018 and 2019 by the trade war and tariff actions between the US and China.
 By early 2020, a collapse of the China hemlock and spruce export market was evident and was closely followed by the Covid-19 pandemic.
-Recovery from this market low was followed by constrained shipping in the later period of the pandemic.
-At the time of this FYSTS, export markets into China and Japan are functioning and domestic demand is present; high shipping costs in 2022, poor availability of many critical items, and inflation all impacted purchaser resilience and tempered market demand.
+At the time of this FYSTS, export markets into China and Japan are functioning at a functional level and domestic demand is present.
+Inflation has impacted purchaser resilience and tempered market demand.
 Markets generally have been anxious due to these abnormal risk factors.

 Changing management perspective by the USFS has terminated significant old growth harvest on federal land in SE Alaska.
 Efforts to substitute old growth harvest with significant young growth harvest on the Tongass National Forest have been slow to be realized.
 In the spring of 2021, the regional Native corporation Sealaska changed corporate priorities and concluded their timber harvest operations altogether.
-These collective changes have shifted focus for the regional timber supply to State sources such as DOF managed State lands and the newly acquired federal exchange parcels managed by the Alaska Mental Health Trust.
+These collective changes have shifted focus for the regional timber supply to State sources such as DOF managed State lands and the parcels managed by the Alaska Mental Health Trust.
 The University of Alaska is scheduled to be granted an additional 360,000 acres of land, some of which may be located in SE Alaska, but at present, it is unknown if it will choose to contribute commercial timber volume to the region from these lands.
+In addition to these factors, carbon sequestration and restoration projects have influenced land owner's readiness to contribute to the timber market.